guro199811/peta-repo/README.md

 ## Complete Refactoring of the petsite web-application

 #### Plans for implementation(TODO) of backend:
 1) Create Flask-api using flask-smorest (backend) for seamless documentation and open-api integrations.
+(Done)

 2) Implement JWT authentication and proper password hashing.